Wiener--Ito integral representation in vector valued Gaussian stationary random fields: Introduction. An overview of the results.

-In working out the multivariate version of the theory in~\cite{11} first I characterize the distribution of the vector valued Gaussian stationary random fields $X(p)=(X_1(p),\dots,X_d(p))$, $p\in{\mathbb Z}^\nu$, with expectation zero.
+First I characterize the distribution of the vector valued Gaussian stationary random fields $X(p)=(X_1(p),\dots,X_d(p))$, $p\in{\mathbb Z}^\nu$, with expectation zero.
 This is the subject of the second section of this work.
 Because of the Gaussian and stationary property of such a random field its distribution is determined by the correlation function $r_{j,j'}(p)=EX_j(0)X_{j'}(p)$ for all $1\le j,j'\le d$ and $p\in{\mathbb Z}^\nu$.
-We are interested in the description of those functions $r_{j,j'}(p)$ which can appear as the correlation function of a vector valued stationary random field.
+We are interested in the description of those functions $r_{j,j'}(p)$ that can appear as the correlation function of a vector valued stationary random field.

 In the scalar valued case a well-known result solves this problem.
-The correlation function $r(p)=EX(0)X(p)$, $p\in{\mathbb Z}^\nu$, of a stationary field $X(p)$, $p\in{\mathbb Z}^\nu$, can be represented in a unique way as the Fourier transform of a spectral measure, and the spectral measure can be characterized.
+The correlation function $r(p)=EX(0)X(p)$, $p\in{\mathbb Z}^\nu$, of a stationary field $X(p)$, $p\in{\mathbb Z}^\nu$, can be represented in a unique way as the Fourier transform of a spectral measure, and the spectral measures can be characterized.
 Namely, we call the finite (non negative), even measures on the torus $[-\pi,\pi)^\nu$ spectral measures.
 For any correlation function $r(p)$ of a stationary field there is a unique spectral measure $\mu$ such that $r(p)=\int e^{i(p,x)}\mu(\,dx)$ for all $p\in{\mathbb Z}^\nu$, and for all spectral measures~$\mu$ there is a (Gaussian) stationary random field whose correlation function equals the Fourier transform of this spectral measure~$\mu$.

 In Section~2 we prove a similar result for vector valued stationary random fields.
 In the case of a vector valued Gaussian stationary random field $X(p)=(X_1(p),\dots,X_d(p))$, $p\in{\mathbb Z}^\nu$, we have for all pairs of indices $(j,j')$, $1\le j,j'\le d$, a unique complex measure $G_{j,j'}$ on the torus $[-\pi,\pi)^\nu$ with finite total variation such that $r_{j,j'}(p)=EX_j(0)X_{j'}(p)=\int e^{i(p,x)}G_{j,j'}(\,dx)$ for all $p\in{\mathbb Z}^\nu$.
 This can be interpreted so that the correlation function $r_{j,j'}(p)$, $1\le j,j'\le d$, $p\in{\mathbb Z}^\nu$, is the Fourier transform of a matrix valued measure $(G_{j,j'})$, $1\le j,j'\le d$, on the torus $[-\pi,\pi)^\nu$.
 We want to give, similarly to the scalar valued case, a complete description of those matrix valued measures on the torus $[-\pi,\pi)^\nu$ for which the correlation function of a vector valued Gaussian stationary random field can be represented as its Fourier transform.
 Such matrix valued measures will be called matrix valued spectral measures.